St. Anne School Tuition Assistance

 The Faith in the Future Fund was presented to St. Anne Catholic School as a gift from the 8th Grade class of 2015.
 Traditionally, the 8th grade class gives a gift to the school as a thank you for the many gifts that St. Anne has given to them over the years.
 This dynamic group of students decided to leave more than just a gift—they wanted to leave a legacy.
 It is with love and gratitude that they looked back on their time at St. Anne and decided to take steps to offer the same experience to others.
 As potential members of the inaugural St. Anne Catholic High School, they wanted to offer a meaningful gift to show that they have complete and total faith in the future of St. Anne School.

-The current program is specific to Freshmen entering the Class of 2021 as of Fall 2017.
-The scholarship is renewable for each of the four years of high school, given that the recipient maintains standards consistent with the qualifications listed below.
-The amount of the scholarship is dependent upon both financial need and the availability of funds in the Faith in the Future Fund.
+The current program is specific to Freshmen entering the Class of 2024 as of Fall 2020.
+The amount of the scholarship is dependent upon the availability of funds in the Faith in the Future Fund.

 To receive a scholarship, a student must fulfill the following criteria for selection: